 A wallet is a program that has three main functions:

-- Generating, storing and handling your keys
+- Generating, storing and handling your keys and addresses

 - Showing you your balance

 - Creating and signing transactions to send funds

 The first function is the main function and main differentiator of all wallets: generating, storing and handling your keys.
 As we said in the last article about identity in blockchain, having access to your private keys means to be able to spend your money.